SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/equipment-type.md

 }
 ```

 And that's it.
-Now you can use the new `CraftData.BackgroundType` instance anywhere you want.
+Now you can use the new `EquipmentType` anywhere you want.

 ## How can edit an item's equipment type?
 To edit an item's equipment type, you need to call the `CraftDataHandler.SetEquipmentType` method sitting in the `Nautilus.Handlers` namespace